ajsb85/player.hoti/README.md

 **New Widget to display latest and random track, favorites or sets for one user, multiple users or random users.**

-**Soundcloud is Gold** integrates perfectly into wordpress.
-Browse through your soundcloud tracks, sets and favorites from the 'Soundcloud is gold' tab in the post's 'upload media' popup window.
+**Hotï Player** integrates perfectly into wordpress.
+Browse through your soundcloud tracks, sets and favorites from the 'Hotï Player' tab in the post's 'upload media' popup window.
 Select, set and add track, sets, favorites to your post using the soundcloud player.
 Live Preview, easy, smart and straightforward.
 You can set default settings in the option page, choose your defaut soundcloud player (Mini, Standard, Artwork, Html5), it's width, add extra classes for you CSS lovers, show comments, autoplay and your favorite color.
 You'll also be able to set players to different settings before adding to your post if you fancy a one off change.

 **Save multiple users, very useful for labels, collectives or artists with many projects.**

-**Soundcloud is Gold** use a shortcode but the "Soundcloud is Gold" tab will write it for you dynamicly as you select parameters, and on top of this it will provide a nice live preview of your player so you know what does what.
+**Hotï Player** use a shortcode but the "Hotï Player" tab will write it for you dynamicly as you select parameters, and on top of this it will provide a nice live preview of your player so you know what does what.
 When done just press the 'insert soundcloud player' and it will added to your post just like when you're adding a photo or gallery.

 If you love it please rate it!
 If you use it and want to help, [donations are always welcomed](http://www.mightymess.com/wp-hoti-wordpress-plugin) or you could like, tweet or spread the love on your blog ;)

-Latest developments updates on twitter: [#soundcloudisgold](https://twitter.com/#!/search/realtime/%23soundcloudisgold) or follow me on [twitter](http://twitter.com/#!/mighty_mess)
+Latest developments updates on twitter: [#hotiplayer](https://twitter.com/#!/search/realtime/%23hotitv) or follow me on [twitter](http://twitter.com/#!/hotitv)

-Check out my [TM soundcloud profile](http://www.soundcloud.com/t-m), more [mighty mess](http://www.mightymess.com).
+Check out my [TM soundcloud profile](http://www.soundcloud.com/hotitv), more [Hotï](http://hoti.tv).

 = Features =